home Framing Point-of-View Shot (POV Shot)

 What is a POV shot?

 A POV (point-of-view) shot places the camera where a character’s eyes would be, showing what they see.
 This creates an immersive, subjective perspective that draws the viewer into the character’s experience.
-Often used to build empathy with a character, it’s frequently paired with reaction shots to establish a psychological link between viewer and character.
+Often used to build empathy with a character, it’s frequently paired with reaction shots to establish a psychological link between the viewer and the character.

 Point of view shot